-Stability: It’s an interesting noun and it’s meaning became radically different for me once I became a Benedictine Oblate.
+It’s an interesting noun- the meaning of which became radically different for me once I became a Benedictine Oblate.

-Many lifetimes ago, I used it all the time to refer to critically ill patients, but as as adverb upon naming all the physiologic parameters used to measure the cardiac and pulmonary status of patients, “He’s been stable for the last hour…”.
+Many lifetimes ago, I used it to refer to critically ill patients, but as as an adverb upon naming all the physiologic parameters used to measure the cardiac and pulmonary status of patients, “He’s been stable for the last hour…”.

-Because we know that real stability means death, for that is the only state where we achieve a state of changelessness, we seek a place of permanence…where we can stay, there is a deep hunger for such a place.
+for that is the only state where we achieve a state of changelessness, we seek a place of permanence…where we can stay.
+There is a deep hunger for such a place in each of us.
 The Desert Fathers write: “Stay in your cell and your cell will teach you everything.”

 For Benedictines, Buddhists and mystics from all traditions, stability is pursued through rigorous attention to the present, a determined focus on a place inside where one can be.
 A place we must stick with– the ordinary, mundane and unexciting.
 Steadfastly determined to find God among the pots and pans.
-Or the excruciatingly painful losses of relationships, friends, acclaim.
+Or the excruciatingly painful losses of relationships, spouses, friends, acclaim, identity.